molines/ENERGETICS/DOC/runoff_making.md

   ```
   A program ([rnf_12_36.exe](https://github.com/molines/eNATL60/blob/master/TOOLS/rnf_12_36.f90)) project the eCREG12 data on eCREG36 by expanding
 one eCREG12 grid cell on 9 eCREG36 grid cells.
-  A combination tmask+2*socoefr shows the points where eCREG36 runoff fall on eNATL36X land points
+  A combination `tmask+2*socoefr` shows the points where eCREG36 runoff fall on eNATL36X land points.
+  In order to speed up the process of having correct Greenland runoff, **we decided to adapt the Greenland coastline to eCREG36.
+(TBD)**.
+Note that having a stable bathymetry (thus a stable coastline) is a blocking point before defining the vertical grid and create the domain_cfg file.